thebigpotatoe/face-recognition-docker/README.md

 > Please read the [documentation inside the descriptor_creator example](./descriptor_creator/README.md) before proceeding

 After building the descriptors for your application, they will then need to be passed into the container for use by the application.
-The application is flexible by allowing the descriptors path the be changed using environmental variables which opens up the options for using all of dockers ways of injecting files into a container.
+The application is flexible by allowing the descriptors path to be changed using environmental variables which opens up the options for using all of dockers ways of injecting files into a container.

 ### The descriptor location